WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/README.md

 ```

-# Skin SeasonsEcowitt or SeasonDavis too
+## Skin SeasonsEcowitt or SeasonsDavis too
 Based on the new structure of the Seasons skin (sensor management in array) I have the Seasons Skin
 extended accordingly so that all possible sensor data of the Ecowitt stations/devices are displayed.
 There is also the option of displaying the air quality index for AQI EPA (US) or AQI EEA (EU).